Question: Is person regarded to be an employee if PSI Rules apply?

 Question: Are individuals receiving PSI eligible for a Small Business Offset?

-Even though falling under PSI Rules does not mean you are not carrying on a business, Small Business Tax Offset (SBTO) does not apply to Personal Service Income not produced from conducting a personal services business.
-Amounts received as Personal Service Income are specifically excluded from calculation of Net Small Business Income to which SBTO applies.
+Even though falling under PSI Rules does not mean you are not carrying on a business, Small Business Income Tax Offset (SBITO) does not apply to Personal Service Income not produced from conducting a personal services business.
+Amounts received as Personal Service Income are specifically excluded from calculation of Net Small Business Income to which SBITO applies.

-Note, SBTO may still be applicable to non-PSI Small Business Income.
+Note, SBITO may still be applicable to non-PSI Small Business Income.

 To learn more about PSI, see Personal Service Income Rules article.